SwiftProjectOrganization/Stan/README.md

 A Swift/MacOS 26 based CLI to run Stan programs using Stan's cmdstan executable.

-This is very preliminary still!!!!
+This is still very preliminary!!!!
 I can see a million improvements, but I needed to be able to run Stan models to use in an accompanying project [SwiftStats](https://github.com/SwiftProjectOrganization/SwiftStats) (also work in progress!).

 ## Details

-Currently supports:
+Currently the initial set of cmdstan methods supported is:

 1. Compile a Stan model file
-2. Sample from a compiled Stan model and extract the samples in a clean .csv file.
+2. Sample from a compiled Stan model and extract the samples in a clean *model*.samples.csv file.
-3. Run Stansummary on the 4 output files created during sampling
+3. Run stansummary on the 4 output files created during sampling and create a clean *model*.stansummary.csv file
-4. Run Stan's optimize option and collect the results in a .csv file
+4. Run Stan's optimize option and collect the results in a clean *model*.optimize.csv file
 5. Run Stan's pathfinder method

 ## Setup